atelierspierrot/atelierspierrot/Console.md

 Console
 =======

-This document explain the different console scripts distributed with this repository.
+This document explains the different console scripts distributed with this repository.
 Related scripts are in `console/` directory.